veb86/fpspreadsheet/README.txt

 - select laz_fpspreadsheet_visual.lpk from the fpspreadsheet installation folder
 - click Compile
 - select laz_fpspreadsheet_visual_dsgn.lpk from the fpspreadsheet installation folder
-- then click Use, Install and follow the prompts to rebuild Lazarus with the new package.
+- then click Use > Install and follow the prompts to rebuild Lazarus with the new package.
 Drop needed grid/chart components on your forms as usual

 A third package contains code for export databases to spreadsheet files
 - Package/Open Package File
 - Select laz_fpspreadsheetexport_visual.lpk from the folder "source"
-- Click Compile
-- Then click Use, Install and follow the prompts to rebuild Lazarus with the new package.
+- Then click Use > Install and follow the prompts to rebuild Lazarus with the new package.
 Drop export component on your form as usual.

+A fourth package allows to access spreadsheet files with database technology:
+- Package/Open Package File
+- Select laz_fpspreadsheet_dataset.lpk from the folder "source"
+- Click Use, Install and follow the prompts to rebuild Lazarus with the new package.
+Drop dataset component on your form as usual.

 If you want to access encrypted spreadsheet files the following package must be made known to the IDE:
 - Package/Open Package File
-- select laz_fpspreadsheet_crypo.lpk
+- Select laz_fpspreadsheet_crypto.lpk
 - Click Compile
-- NOTE: this package has a dependence on the package DCPCrypt which must be compile first.
-  (you can use the Online-Package-Manager to download this package).

 License